0hmX/0mhx-coding-adventure/README.md

-# AnimationEngineForYoutubeVideo
+# VoxelEngineForCreativity

-A creative coding environment that allows you to write Python code and visualize 3D shapes in real-time using Three.js.
+Visit figuro.in

+Thie program is about coding and generate voxol for understand math and 3d😉

 ![image](https://github.com/user-attachments/assets/ccf851ad-01c9-466f-abc0-c576eb47a631)